manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Adding_data_from_indexes/Merging_indexes.md

 sudo -u manticore indexer --merge main delta --merge-dst-range deleted 0 0
 ```

-This switch lets you apply filters to the destination index along with merging.
-There can be several filters; all of their conditions must be met in order to include the document in the resulting merged index.
+This switch lets you apply filters to the destination table along with merging.
+There can be several filters; all of their conditions must be met in order to include the document in the resulting merged table.
 In the example above, the filter passes only those records where 'deleted' is 0, eliminating all records that were flagged as deleted.

-`--drop-src` allows dropping SRCINDEX after the merge and before rotating the indexes, which is important in case you specify DSTINDEX in `killlist_target` of DSTINDEX, otherwise when rotating the indexes the documents that have been merged into DSTINDEX may be suppressed by SRCINDEX.
+`--drop-src` allows dropping SRCINDEX after the merge and before rotating the tables, which is important in case you specify DSTINDEX in `killlist_target` of DSTINDEX, otherwise when rotating the tables the documents that have been merged into DSTINDEX may be suppressed by SRCINDEX.